microsoft/qsharp-language/Specifications/QIR/Quantum-Runtime.md

 Instead, we expect each target to define a set of quantum operations as LLVM functions that may be used by language-specific compilers.

+We do specify a set of reserved [quantum operation names](Reserved-Operations.md).
+While targets are not required to implement any or all of these operations, if they define an operation with a reserved name that operation's effect is required to match the specified action.
+This ensures that quantum code that uses, say, a `CNOT` operation can rely on the effect of that operation being consistent across targets that define it.

 ## Qubits

 We define the following functions for managing qubits: